 “I’m ending things because of what you enjoy.”

-Vanessa tried tears first.
-Then outrage.
-Then insult.
-Then the old trick of turning herself into the wounded one.
+That old polished trick of turning herself into the wounded one.

-Ethan let the storm pass without entering it.
+Ethan let the storm pass without stepping into it.

-At last he said, “No one who humiliates another person for pleasure will live in this house with my permission.
+Finally he said, “No one who humiliates another person for pleasure will live in this house with my permission.
 Pack what’s yours.
-The driver will take you wherever you need to go.”
+The driver will take you wherever you want to go.”

 When she realized he would not bend, her face hardened into something almost unrecognizable.